comp-int-hum/historical-perspectival-lm/README.md

 in `0_data_preparation/custom_data_preparation.py`.

-Alternatively, the whole data preparation step can be skipped by directly loading the papers training data from the custom_data file:
+Alternatively, the whole data preparation step can be skipped by directly loading the papers training data from the custom_data/historical_data directory:

 ```python
 PROJECT_NAME = "historical"